-Objects appear at arbitrary scales or sizes in images and evoke very distinctive perceptions and representations at different scales, Fig. 3 demonstrates the perception of maple leaves changes from primitives to texture.
-Although there is a long thread of research in image scale space, the first work that linked the perceptual transition to the entropy was done by Wu et al. in 2007-2008 (Wu et al., 2008).
+Objects appear at arbitrary scales or sizes in images and evoke very distinctive perceptions and representations at different scales, Figure 3 demonstrates the perception of maple leaves changes from primitives to texture.
+Although there is a long thread of research in image scale space, the first work that linked the perceptual transition to the entropy was done by Wu, Guo and Zhu in 2007-08 (Wu et al., 2008).

 Let W denotes the variables describing the whole scene, say the locations, shapes and appearance for tens of thousands of maple leaves.
-W generates the image I = g(W) deterministically by a rendering function g().
+W generates the image $\mathbf{I} = g(W)$ deterministically by a rendering function g().
 Many details are lost due to occlusion and image discretization in the rendering process.
-Visual perception is to estimate W from I following a posterior probability in the Bayesian framework,
+Visual perception is to estimate W from \mathbf{I} following a posterior probability in the Bayesian framework,

-$$W \sim p(W|I). \tag{5}$$
+$$W \sim p(W|\mathbf{I}). \tag{5}$$